The Vineyard's Story Uncorked

 Think of it this way: if natural wine is an unedited documentary, low intervention wine is a thoughtfully cut indie film still authentic, just with a touch more polish.
 The move from “natural” to “low intervention” reflects a broader evolution in how we think about wine.
 Consumers have become more informed.
 They want wines that are honest and environmentally responsible, but also clean, consistent, and delicious.
 Low intervention offers a middle ground.
 It respects the same principles as natural winemaking but with a more pragmatic lens.
 It’s not about being dogmatic; it’s about balance.

 The real question isn’t natural vs. low intervention.
-It’s what do you enjoy drinking?
+What do you enjoy drinking?
 If you love bold, unfiltered wines with a bit of funk and surprise, you may be a natural wine fan.
 If you appreciate clean flavors, expressive terroir, and a bit more control in the process, low intervention wines might be your match.

 In the end, both styles are part of the same movement: a return to thoughtful, honest winemaking that prioritizes the land, the grape, and the people behind the bottle.
 Whichever you choose, pour a glass, taste slowly, and appreciate the story in every sip.